Manipura, by Aspen Moon, September 2017. Acrylic on Canvas, 30″ x 30″ (Artist’s Collection)

-I’ve started a new piece in my chakra series called Manipura, known by many as the Solar Plexus chakra.
-I’ve started the background in preparation for my live painting performance at What the Festival, in June 2017 in Bear Run, Oregon.
-However, I’ve been working on the background so that’s it is ready to go come festival time.
-Here are a couple early photos of the work and where it’s going.
+I started a new piece in my chakra series called Manipura, known by many as the Solar Plexus chakra, in Spring 2017 in preparation for my live painting performance at What the Festival, in June 2017 in Bear Run, Oregon.
+I had been working on the background so that’s it is ready to go come festival time.
+Below are a couple early photos of the work and where it’s going.
 Enjoy!

 From WikiPedia: Manipura is considered the center of dynamism, energy, will power, and achievement (Itcha shakti), which radiates prana throughout the entire human body.
 It is associated with the power of fire and digestion, as well as with the sense of sight and the action of movement.
 Through meditating on Manipura, one is said to attain the power to create or destroy the world.

 The position of Manipura is stated as being either behind the navel or the solar plexus.
 Sometimes, when it is located at the navel, a secondary chakra called Surya (sun) chakra is located at the solar plexus, whose role is to absorb and assimilate Prana from the sun.
 Being related to the sense of sight, it is associated with the eyes, and being associated with movement, it is associated with the feet.

 In the endocrine system, Manipura is said to be associated with the pancreas and the outer adrenal glands (the adrenal cortex).
 These glands create important hormones involved in digestion, converting food into energy for the body, in the same way that Manipura radiates Prana throughout the body.

 Chakras.net adds “The fire of the Manipūra Chakra is a sacred power.
 It is the flame of life into which the Yogi sacrifices not only his food, but also his conscious breathing (Prānāyāma).
 When we understand that the taking of food and oxygen are acts of giving not taking, then these activities acquire great spiritual significance.”